vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

 2. Run workflow **`01_aks_apply.yml`** (Actions tab → select workflow → *Run workflow*).
    - Creates: Resource Group, **AKS** (default Standard_D4s_v3 node pool with three nodes), **Storage Account** and a container for CNPG backups.
      - The workflow auto-detects whether the target resource group already exists.
 If it does, Terraform reuses it instead of failing.
 Override the name with the optional `RESOURCE_GROUP_NAME` input when you want to create or reuse a group that does not follow the default `<prefix>-rg` pattern.
 For local runs you can achieve the same by setting `create_resource_group=false` and `resource_group_name=<name>`.
+   - The workflow now bootstraps an **Azure Storage** backend for Terraform state (resource group `<prefix>-tfstate-rg`, storage account named `${prefix}tf<subscription-hash>`, container `tfstate`).
+State persists across runs so replays reuse the existing AKS cluster and CNPG storage account instead of erroring when they already exist.
+For local Terraform runs initialize with the same backend settings (see the workflow logs for the exact storage account name) before planning or applying.
    - Override the node pool size/count by supplying the optional workflow inputs `AKS_NODE_VM_SIZE` and `AKS_NODE_COUNT`, or by setting the corresponding Terraform variables.
    - **Heads-up**: Changing either value forces Terraform to replace the default node pool (and usually the cluster), so plan a short outage while the workflow destroys and recreates the nodes.
 3. Once it finishes, the workflow will print outputs and mark success.